Irina313/Clock/README.md

+# Hello!
+My name is Iryna!

+## Project "Clock"

+I'm studying React and this app to learn how to use class Component and methods componentDidMount and componentWillUnmount

+### Language in this project

+React

+### This project can be used for educational purposes

-# Getting Started with Create React App
+### Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: